Trastuzumab (Generic Name)

 - Decreased appetite

 - Fever and/or chills.
-During the first dose, you may develop fever and/or chills.
+During the first dose, you may get a fever and/or chills.
 This is a temporary reaction to the drug.
-Your doctor may give you medications to help lessen these side effects.
+Your doctor may give you medicines to help lessen these side effects.

 - Pain.
 Some patients experience abdominal pain, back pain, pain at the injection site, and/or pain at the site of the tumor.
 It is very important to tell your doctor or nurse about your pain.